 The medical history is another important part of the early diagnosis.
 You will be asked about how often your baby has a bowel movement.
 Is there a red color that could be blood in the stool?
 Have you noticed changes in energy level?
 Is your baby feeding well?

 If NEC is suspected, an X-ray of the abdomen will be taken.
-That can show your child’s doctor any blockages, excess gas, or any perforations, or holes, in the intestine.
+That can show your child’s doctor any blockages, excess gas or any holes (perforations) in the intestine.
 Doctors may need to take more than one X-ray to track the course of the disease.

 A complete blood count may also be ordered.
 An elevated white blood cell count indicates an infection is happening.
 Low red cells can be a reason to suspect blood loss, as can low platelet counts.